omondiEric/whereYouArt/usability-test/usability-test-review.md

   - Computer: Steve

 ### Usability Test 2
   - Participant: Caroline, Anthropology major.
-Caroline was chosen after our first usability test because we wanted to diversify who tested our design i.e. choose someone who might be less familiar with AR technology
+Caroline was chosen after our first usability test because we wanted to diversify who tested our design i.e. choose someone who might be less familiar with AR technology.
+Caroline had a natural understanding of how to use the app and stated she has encountered technology like this before.
+She suggested one of our major revisions, where the opening screen should say something along the lines of "Welcome to __ gallery...".
   - Location: Eco cafe.
 A central location with tables, good lighting, and minimal distractions
   - Computer: Linda